bilal-java/00-Calc_pulse/README.md

 1- Make  a folder and open in vs code
 2- Open terminal and write these commands one by one

-   .npm init -y
+   a-npm init -y,
-   .npm install typescript
+   b-npm install typescript,
-   .tsc --init
+   c-tsc --init,
-   .tsc -w
+   d-tsc -w,
      <!-- dependencies -->
-   .npm install inquirer
+   .npm install inquirer,
-   .npm install chalk chalk animations
+   .npm install chalk chalk animations,
-   .npm install ts-node
+   .npm install ts-node,
     <!--  devdependencies -->
-   .npm install @types/inquirer _D
+   .npm install @types/inquirer _D,
-   .npm install @types/chalk -D
+   .npm install @types/chalk -D,
-   .npm install @types/chalk-animation -D
+   .npm install @types/chalk-animation -D,
-   .npm install @types/node -D(it will add types of nodes and this will become a default node project)
+   .npm install @types/node -D(it will add types of nodes and this will become a default node project),

 3-  Changes needed in tsconfig.json